 Steven R. Gliessman, Dept. of Ecology, UC Santa Cruz

-1983 Professors Thomas C. Jorling, Director - Center for Environmental Studies, Williams College
+1983 Thomas C. Jorling, Director, Center for Environmental Studies, Williams College